yanhan/ngtut/README.md

 ## Running Tests

+In order to run the tests, you will need global installations of karma and phantomjs.
+(You don't actually need phantomjs, but you will have to edit the karma configuration file.)

+You will require root privileges for the following commands.

+To install karma 0.10.2,

+    npm install -g karma@0.10.2

+To install phantomjs 1.9.1,

+    npm install -g phantomjs@1.9.1

-From the top of the repository, go into the test folder.
+To run the tests, go into the test folder.

     cd test